How Much Caffeine Is in a Cup of Coffee Really

 How Much Caffeine Is Too Much?

-For most teens and adults, health experts say no more than 400 mg of caffeine per day.
+For most adults, health experts say no more than 400 mg of caffeine per day.

 Going over that limit can cause: